alexissyi/61040-portfolio/assignments/assignment2.md

    a set of Questions with

-   &nbsp; a string QuestionText
+   &ensp; a string QuestionText

-   &nbsp; a set of Responses
+   &ensp; a set of Responses

    a set of Responses with

-   &nbsp; a User
+   &ensp; a User

-   &nbsp; a string ResponseText
+   &ensp; a string ResponseText

    a time Deadline